Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

-Used passively, FHR looks like a way to justify expensive hotels.
+Used passively, the credits and benefits can look like a way to justify expensive hotels.

-Used deliberately, it behaves like something else entirely: a fixed rebate applied to a variable price.
+Used more deliberately, they behave more like a fixed rebate applied to a variable room rate.

-That distinction is the difference between extracting value and overpaying for vibes.
+That distinction is the difference between extracting real value versus just overpaying for “luxury” vibes.

 The structure of FHR (and THC)